puppetlabs/puppet-docs/source/pe/2.5/trouble_common_problems.markdown

     $ openssl x509 -text -noout -in $(puppet master --configprint ssldir)/certs/<NODE NAME>.pem

 * If time is out of sync, get it in sync.
 Keep in mind that NTP can behave unreliably on virtual machines.
-* If you have any certificates that aren't valid until the future...
+* If you have any certificates that aren't valid until the future:
     * Delete the certificate on the puppet master with `puppet cert clean <NODE NAME>`.
     * Delete the SSL directory on the offending agent with `rm -rf $(puppet agent --configprint ssldir)`.
     * Run `puppet agent --test` on that agent to generate a new certificate request, then sign that request on the master with `puppet cert sign <NODE NAME>`.